mmcnair91/Waveshare2.8_Installation/README.md

 ```

 ## Step 2
-In the terminal find the kernel version and wheter your are on a 32bit or 64bit system and cd to the corresponding file directory
+In the terminal find the kernel version and whether your are on a 32bit or 64bit system and cd to the corresponding file directory
 in this example the version is 6.1.21 and its a 64bit system

 command